ddbj/www/_flatfile/geneticcode.md

 ### Systematic Range:

-**Candidate Division SR1**, <span class="bold italic">Gracilibacteria</span>
+**Candidate Division SR1**, **_Gracilibacteria_**

 ### Comments:

-Code 25 is used in two groups of (so far) uncultivated <span class="italic">Bacteria</span> found in marine and fresh-water environment and in the intestines and oral cavities of mammals among others.
-The difference to the standard and the bacterial code is that UGA represents an additional glycine codon and does not code for termination ([Campbell <span class="italic">et al</span>.
+Code 25 is used in two groups of (so far) uncultivated _Bacteria_ found in marine and fresh-water environment and in the intestines and oral cavities of mammals among others.
+The difference to the standard and the bacterial code is that UGA represents an additional glycine codon and does not code for termination ([Campbell _et al_.
 2013](https://www.ncbi.nlm.nih.gov/pubmed/23509275)).

 ## 26\.
 Pachysolen tannophilus Nuclear Code (transl\_table=26)<a name="26"></a>